FragLand/terracord/.github/README.md

 `System.Collections.Immutable.dll`, and `System.Interactive.Async.dll`.
 They should
 be contained in any release archive.

-   Ensure that the version of `Newtonsoft.Json.dll` copied to the `ServerPlugins` directory is >=11.0.2.
+   Ensure that the version of `Newtonsoft.Json.dll` copied to the `ServerPlugins` directory is ≥ 11.0.2.
 This is a required dependency of Discord.Net.
-The instance of this DLL included with TShock 4.4.0 is older (10.0.3), and using it results in not being able to establish a connection to a Discord server.
+The instance of this DLL included with TShock 4.4.0 is older (10.0.3), and using it results in not being able to establish a connection to a Discord servers.

-   For localization support, copy any or all language directories (`de`, `en`, `ru`, etc.), each containing `Terracord.resources.dll`, to the top-level directory where `TerrariaServer.exe` resides.
-You may then set the preferred locale in `terracord.xml` to make any supported language active.

 1. Edit `terracord.xml` to set your bot token and Discord channel ID, both obtained in the [Discord Bot](#Discord-Bot) section.
 This file should be saved to the `tshock/Terracord` directory.
 Other settings in this configuration file may also be changed to your liking.

 1. Restart your TShock server to load the plugin.
-For review or troubleshooting purposes, `terracord.log` can be found in the `tshock > Terracord` directory.
+For review or troubleshooting purposes, `terracord.log` can be found in the `tshock/Terracord` directory.
 </details>

 :warning: Unfortunately, Terracord may not work with [Mono](https://www.mono-project.com/).
 This is due to Discord.Net